Vicious Circle (band): History

+Before the band was formed, Alby Brovedani co-produced, with Zol Szacsuri, a punk fanzine called Regression, with 11 issues published between 1982 and 1984.

 Vicious Circle formed in late 1983 as a hardcore punk band in Melbourne by Alby Brovedani on bass guitar and guitar (ex-Politburo), Paul Lindsay on lead vocals, Les Rumincik on lead guitar (ex-Politburo) and Michael on drums.
 Michael was replaced on drums by Russell Hopkinson in 1984.
 Two early tracks, "Blood Race" and "Police Brutality" appeared on a Various Artists compilation album, Eat Your Head (1984) via No Master's Voice, which was re-released on CD in 1997 by Au Go Go Records.
 The group's debut five-track extended play, Search for the Solution, appeared in early 1985 via Reactor Records, which was owned by Phil McDougall.

 The hardcore group followed with their first studio album, Price of Progress, in September 1985 also on Reactor.
 According to Australian musicologist, Ian McFarlane, it was "a ground-breaking release in the annals of the local hardcore scene."
 The album was also issued by Children of the Revolution record label in the United States and Europe.
 From their US contacts they teamed up with American punk rockers, Youth Brigade to issue a split album Epitaph/Care in April 1986.
 They released their first single, "A Nightmare so Quick", in that month.
 By that time David Ross had replaced Hopkinson on drums and Keith Chatham joined on bass guitar to allow Brovedani to focus on rhythm guitar.

 Reflections, Vicious Circle's second album appeared in October 1986 via Reactor in Australia and on Boner in the US.
 McFarlane noticed it had "elements of melody seeping into the band's all-out thrash approach."
 The Australian hardcore band toured the US for three months, supporting gigs by GBH, Agnostic Front, MDC or Attitude Adjustment.
 Upon return to Melbourne at the end of that year Ross was replaced on drums by James Lynch.
 The group's last work for Reactor, Hope and Wait, was an EP issued in September 1987.
 They were signed to Sydney-based label, Waterfront Records in 1988, Lindsay explained, "the decision to go to Waterfront was made whilst [McDougall] was still running Reactor, I know because I told him."

 Vicious Circle's studio album, Into the Void, was released on Waterfront in February 1988.
 RebelSynner of The Corroseum observed, "it's perhaps the most enjoyable [album] for Metal fans".
 The group continued until 1990 when they disbanded.